-As at 31 March 2023, the Company had been notified of the following substantial interests in the Company's voting rights and there have not been any new holdings notified between the year end and the date of this report.
+As at 31 March 2025, the Company had been notified of the following substantial interests in the Company's voting rights.

 Number of shares held % held

 Rathbones 2,061,139 5.0%

-Border to Coast Pensions Partnership 1,985,000 5.0%

 Brewin Dolphin 1,779,234 4.6%

 This table reflects those shareholders who have notified the Company of a substantial interest in its shares when they have crossed certain thresholds and may not reflect their current holding.
 The table does not reflect the full range of investors in the Company.
 The shareholder register is principally comprised of private wealth managers and retail investors owning their shares through a variety of online platforms.
-A profile of the Company's ownership is shown on page 95.
+A profile of the Company's ownership is shown on page 99.